Listen to this article.

-Perhaps to complement our workouts, recovery from certain chronic illnesses, or just for a healthier body,
+Perhaps to complement our workouts, recover from certain chronic illnesses, or just for a healthier body.

-Some may not need that if they have been practicing a healthy and balanced diet all the time.
+Some people may not need it if they have been practicing a healthy and balanced diet all the time.
 While some felt the need to give extra nutrients to their body.

-Are we actually aware of the negative effects of dietary supplements that may impact our body in long term?
-Any possible hidden dangers in these supplements?
+Are we actually aware of the side effects of dietary supplements that may impact our body in long term?
+What are the possible hidden dangers of these supplements?

 This is what I am going to share with you.

-A lot of people are taking all these supplements ( minerals, vitamins, herbs, amino acids, or enzymes ) for added nutrients to their bodies.
-It can be taken in soft gels, capsules, tablets, powder or liquids forms.
+A lot of people are taking all these supplements (minerals, vitamins, herbs, amino acids, or enzymes) for added nutrients to their bodies.
+It can be taken in soft gels, capsules, tablets, powder, or liquid forms.

-It is beneficial for your health though but do we know any possible side effects of taking on a long-term basis?
+It is beneficial for your health but do you know any possible side effects of taking it on a long-term basis?

-Most of the dietary supplements are not widely been tested as claimed by many professors and health experts in the field of public health and medicine.
+Most dietary supplements are not widely tested as claimed by many professors and health experts in the field of public health and medicine.

 According to an article released by the US FDA, these supplements may have health risks if taken in long run.
-Most of the supplements in the market may not be approved by the FDA for their safety and effectiveness, although are manufactured in an FDA-approved GMP facility.
+Most of the supplements in the market may not be approved by the US FDA for their safety and effectiveness, although are manufactured in a US FDA-approved GMP facility.

 Research from the John Hopkins University had reviewed some of these supplements are basically useless and may not increase lifespan or reduce the risk of certain diseases.

-That means we need to be more aware of the possible health risk factors that may cause us.
+That means we need to be more aware of the possible health risk factors that may cause side effects to us.

-So, what are the popular supplements that may contribute health risks to your body?
+What are the popular supplements that may contribute to health risks to your body?

 You will be surprised that you may be consuming them now and then.